MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-how-publish-and-install-an-extension-v2.md

     For more information, see [Starting a Microsoft Dynamics NAV Administration Shell Session](Microsoft-Dynamics-NAV-Windows-PowerShell-Cmdlets.md#StartAdminShell).

-2. Use the `Install-NAVApp` cmdlet to install the extension on one or more tenants.
+2. To install the extension on one or more tenants, use the `Install-NAVApp` cmdlet .

     The following example installs the MyExtension for Tenant1 and Tenant3.
-In single-tenant deployments, you either specify default as the tenant ID, or you omit the *–Tenant* parameter.
+In single-tenant deployments, you either specify default as the tenant ID, or you omit the `–Tenant` parameter.

     ```
-    Install-NAVApp -ServerInstance YourDynamicsNAVServer -Name ”My Extension.app” –Tenant Tenant1, Tenant3
+    Install-NAVApp -ServerInstance YourDynamicsNAVServer -Name ”My Extension” –Tenant Tenant1, Tenant3
     ```

 ### To install an extension by using the client